markjamesm/asp-net-core8-jwt-example/README.md

-# Example Role-Based Authentication Using JWT Tokens in ASP .NET Core 8
+# Example Role-Based Authorization Using JWT Tokens in ASP .NET Core 8

 This repository is part of the following guide: